myalt2335/Stratos-1/README.md

-First version of Stratos.
+First Version of Stratos.
 Version uploaded is Palinode 2025.07.03